aohslund/personalProjects/DnD/README.md

 Pop both these bad boys into the same folder and open up the html page.
-Only works in Chrome, as far as I've tested.
-Mozilla and IE won't let me add new entries.
+Works in Chrome and Firefox.
 It may or may not work in Safari.

 Page to keep track of battle status in Dungeons & Dragons campaign using JS. <br>
 Dynamically creates table with initiative, name, and hp values<br>